nuxeo/nuxeo/pack/README.txt

 See defualt.properties for the default property values.
 You can override any property specified in the default file.
 The most important properties are:
-NX_DISTRIBUTION - the complete artifact name for the target distribution to use NX_CONFIG - the location where Nuxeo config directory will reside on production server NX_HOME - the location where Nuxeo home directory will reside on production server NX_TEMPLATE - the template ID to use when configuring Nuxeo.
+NX_DISTRIBUTION - the complete artifact name for the target distribution to use nuxeo.config.dir - the location where Nuxeo config directory will reside on production server nuxeo.home.dir - the location where Nuxeo home directory will reside on production server nuxeo.templates - the template ID to use when configuring Nuxeo.

 See the example/pack.properties for a custom property file.